 This counter is a cyclic 16-bit counter.
 The relationship between this counter and the internal position counter depends on the resolution of the ABR encoder and the microsteps defined for the internal position counter.

 To evaluate the counter values, latch events can be defined where the counter values are frozen and transferred to specific registers.

-The registers are described in "Counter configuration" on page 47.
+The registers are described in "Counter configuration" on page 49.

-3.9 ABR interface and digital inputs
+3.9 Digital inputs